-You’ve prepped and planned and are ready to take your show-stopping booth experience on the road.
+You’ve prepped and planned and are ready to take your trade show booth experience on the road.
 But wait, how does your team look?
 Ultimately, how you staff and train can make or break the show experience you want attendees to remember.

 Let’s run through a few steps to ensure your booth team is prepared, equipped and setting the stage for success: